GOVINDDIXIT/Travel-Wise/README.md

 - Emergency button to send the mail to closed ones with live location.
 - Track of all journeys made by the user is available at single place.

+### Note:
+This project is a result of efforts made in a 36 hour hackathon (Hackout) conducted by IIT-BHU.
+There is still a scope of lot of improvements in term of code quality and features.
+Feel free to contribute.

+**P.S:** We have won 2nd prize in that hackathon

-## Future Vision
+## Future Vision / Roadmap
+- [X] Directly book Uber from the app
+- [X] Improve overall UI of the app
+- [ ] Add feature to create group (*In progress*)
+- [ ] Use third party libraries to enhance UX
+- [ ] Improve code quality
-- User can search the nearest co travelers by entering his current location.
+- [ ] User can search the nearest co travelers by entering his current location.
-- User will be notified about their share of the fare.
+- [ ] User will be notified about their share of the fare.

 ## Screenshots of the app